 The "wannabe real" deals are usually in the Black Friday ads, barking the loudest for being extremely inexpensive.
 Wannabes are the loss leaders, previous year's models, lesser known brands, or special/seasonal buys that often lack a real track record for performance.

-The wannabes can be found in every category, but are most often found in electronics and gadgets, small appliances for personal and home care, gift items that are prepackaged as sets, like jewelry sets, sock sets, and wallets and key fobs and toys that almost look like the real thing.
+The wannabes can be found in every category, but are most often found in electronics and gadgets, small appliances for personal and home care, gift items that are prepackaged as sets (like jewelry or sock sets) and key fobs and toys that almost look like the real thing.

 Another category that shoppers should hold off on buying on Black Friday includes most winter apparel and accessories.
-Unless it is an absolute must have or need, shoppers will always benefit by waiting (at least) until the last week in December to buy winter clothing.
+Unless it is an absolute must, shoppers will always benefit by waiting (at least) until the last week in December to buy winter clothing.

 Flannel pajamas, slippers, wool scarves, wool hats, sweaters and holiday apparel get drastically cut the week after Christmas.
-By January, what is left is reduced to as much as 80 percent off.
+By January, what is left is reduced to as much as 80 percent off the original price.